 - Must be 2 years after starting the graduate program at the time of application.

 Priority will be given to students originally from Houghton, Keweenaw, Baraga, or Ontonagon counties.
 Non-resident students and international students are encouraged to apply if their health research is applicable to health needs and job shortages of our local community (obesity research, rural health, medical informatics, drug delivery and lab testing, physical therapy, etc.).
-Preference will also be given to applicants who will complete their degree during the funding period.

-These fellowships are available through the generosity of the Portage Health Foundation.
+These assistantships are available through the generosity of the Portage Health Foundation.
 They are intended to recognize outstanding PhD talent in health-oriented research areas.
 Applicants should be a catalyst for promoting and improving the overall health of Houghton, Keweenaw, Baraga, and Ontonagon communities through one of the following:

 - health research and technology development